-- There is no leap day date.
-Calling 32th to both extra days removes the date of the leap day and therefore the problem of those people born on the leap day.
-In common years, the 32th day is simple, and in leap years it is a double day named by a single date, the 32th of the month 12.
-People born at any time of this double day will be registered on the 32th of the 12th month.
+- There is no a leap day date.
+To call 32th to both extra days removes the date of the leap day and therefore the problem of those people born on the leap day.
+In common years the 32th day is simple, and in leap years it is a double day named by a single date, the 32th of the month 12.
+People born at any time of this double day will be registered on the 32th of the month 12.

-- It is easy to know what day of the week a date will be.
+- It is easy to know what day of the week will be a date.

-- It can be represented in two forms: annual and quarterly.
+- It can be represented annually and quarterly.

 - In the Human Era system, every year is positive, which provides a better historical perspective and continuity.

-- The Fixed Quarters calendar is independent of religions and ideologies.
+- Equal Quarters Calendar is independent of religions and ideologies.